 Once completed, the raw-concrete tower could have been considered the “skyscraper” of Jingumae, overtopping by far the adjacent buildings.
-Nowadays, the house has been relativized by its neighbors, and we may make a mistake to associate it with the numerous Japanese “miniature house.”
+Nowadays, the house has been relativized by its neighbors, and we may make a mistake in associating it with the numerous Japanese “miniature house.”
 The Tower House is a fascinating portrait of how Japanese society has dealt with the urban and social changes in the last few decades.

 “When completed, it was the “skyscraper” of Jingumae; nowadays, it is a miniature house.”

 Tower House by Takamitsu Azuma Gallery of images